The Bitcoin Commons

 Risk: Module consensus bugs, complexity explosion

-Mitigation: Module isolation (failures cannot affect consensus), formal verification, security audits
+Mitigation: Module isolation, formal verification, security audits

 Social Risks